72 BBQ Side Dishes That Are Better Than the Main Event

 30. Sweet and Spicy Cornbread

-You're going to get a real *kick* out of all the spicy Fresno chilis.
+You're going to get a real kick out of all the spicy Fresno chiles.
 See what we did there?
-Jalapeños work too if that's all you have.
+Jalapeños work, too, if that's all you have.
 Drizzle each slice with honey before devouring.

 32. Skillet Pasta with Summer Squash, Ricotta and Basil

 Forget all about the mayo-drenched elbow macaroni of cookouts past.
 Combine cherry tomatoes, thin-sliced summer squash and lots of ricotta and Pecorino Romano instead for an easy win.
 After all, everything looks better in a skillet.